Optimal control of levitated nanoparticles through finite-stiffness confinement

-Extending such works to the underdamped situation is critical since it is the most general description and appears relevant from both an experimental and a theoretical perspective.
-From an experimental point of view, the underdamped regime emerges when considering nanomecheanical resonators or levitated particles in moderate vacuum~\cite{le_cunuder_fast_2016,Rondin2017NN,Rademacher2022PRL,Dago2022PRL,raynal_shortcuts_2023}.
-From a theoretical point of view, the problem is significantly more complex and less well understood than that of the overdamped regime.
-Inverse engineering techniques might be used, but there appear limitations---probably stemming from the hypotheses introduced to make analytical progress \cite{chupeau_engineered_2018}.
-Optimal control of underdamped systems also brings about new challenges.
-On the one hand, optimal protocols in general involve non-conservative, velocity-dependent, drivings \cite{muratore-ginanneschi_extremals_2014,li_shortcuts_2017,li_geodesic_2022}.
-On the other hand, if one restricts oneself to position-dependent forces, as we do in the present paper, the optimal driving involves harsher discontinuities, of Dirac-delta type~\cite{gomez-marin_optimal_2008}.
-This is the consequence of the singular nature of the optimal problem, as it can be understood by studying regularized versions of the cost function~\cite{muratore2014}.
-In particular, the Dirac-delta discontinuity entails that these optimal protocols are not realizable in the lab since they involve infinite values of the harmonic stiffness.
+Extending control of colloidal particles to the underdamped regime is critical, since it is the most general description.
+Experimentally, underdamped dynamics accurately describes nanomechanical resonators~\cite{le_cunuder_fast_2016,Dago2022PRL} or levitated particles in moderate vacuum~\cite{Rondin2017NN,Rademacher2022PRL,raynal_shortcuts_2023}.
+Theoretically, the control problem is significantly more complex and more poorly understood than its overdamped counterpart.
+Inverse engineering techniques have been used but limitations appear~\cite{chupeau_engineered_2018}---and optimal control brings about new challenges.
+Optimal protocols, in general, involve non-conservative, velocity-dependent driving forces \cite{muratore-ginanneschi_extremals_2014,li_shortcuts_2017,li_geodesic_2022}.
+If the force is restricted to be conservative, as done in this Letter, the optimal driving involves Dirac-delta type discontinuities~\cite{gomez-marin_optimal_2008}---which are not realizable in the lab, since they involve infinite values of the stiffness.

-The main goal of our paper is the optimal control of an underdamped particle, bringing to bear the practical limitations in the lab---bounded stiffness---in order to achieve the optimal realizable protocol.
-In particular, we aim at minimizing the irreversible contribution to the work---i.e., entropy production---for an underdamped particle that is confined in a harmonic potential, the elastic constant of which can be tuned at will in a certain interval $0<\kappa_- \leq \kappa \leq \kappa_+$.
-Both the initial and target states are stationary, they are the equilibrium states corresponding to the initial and target values of the elastic constant.
-It is worth stressing that this is the only parameter that we control, i.e., the potential is harmonic, conservative, and confining for all times.
+Our main goal is the optimal control of an underdamped particle, bringing to bear the practical bounds to achieve the optimal realizable protocol.
+In particular, we aim at minimizing the irreversible contribution to the work for a harmonically confined particle, with stiffness $\kappa$ that can be tuned at will in a certain finite interval $0\leq \kappa_- \leq \kappa \leq \kappa_+$.
+Both the initial and target states correspond to equilibrium, for the initial and target values of the stiffness.
+It is worth stressing that the stiffness is the only parameter we control, i.e., the potential is harmonic, conservative, and confining at all times.
+Our theoretical results are tested by performing an experiment on a levitated nanoparticle trapped in an optical confining potential.
+The principle of the experiment, described below, is illustrated in Fig.~\ref{fig:scheme}.